bbond007/MiSTer_MidiLink/README.md

       UDPMUNTGM - Listen on UDP port and send to MUNT (GM mapping)

       UDPFSYNTH - Listen on UDP port and send to FluidSynth

+	  UDPCSSW10 - Listen on UDP port and send to Casio SW-10 synth

       TCP       - Works like a modem with AT commands:
                   (ATDT, ATBAUD, ATIPADDR, +++ATH)